Child destruction: Sentence

 Child destruction is punishable with imprisonment for life or for any shorter term.

 Use

 The first conviction for this offence was in 2000.
 The coroner reporting on the 1998 Omagh bombing recommended that the Director of Public Prosecutions for Northern Ireland should prosecute for two counts of child destruction as well as 29 of murder, as one of the people killed was 34 weeks pregnant with twins.

 Australia

 Each state and territory of Australia has a separate criminal code.
 The offence is called "killing unborn child" and can be committed only around the time of childbirth in Queensland, Western Australia, and the Northern Territory.
 It is called "causing death of child before birth" in Tasmania.
 In South Australia, it comes under the heading of "abortion".
 The definition is somewhat broader in the Australian Capital Territory, and comparably broad to English law in Tasmania and South Australia.
-The offence was abolished in Victoria by the Abortion Law Reform Act 2008 (Victoria).
+The offence was abolished in Victoria by the Abortion Law Reform Act 2008.